Man Jailed Over £2 Million Cannabis Factories Bust

-A man has been jailed after his fingerprints were found in cannabis factories containing up...
+A 25-year-old man has been locked up after police found his fingerprints in massive cannabis factories worth up to £2 million.

-At Warboys, Pali’s fingerprints were found on multiple light bulbs, while at Sandy, his DNA was found on numerous bulb boxes as well as a Heineken beer can.
+At Warboys, police found Pali’s fingerprints on several light bulbs.
+At Sandy, his DNA was on bulb boxes and even a Heineken beer can, sealing his involvement.

-On Tuesday (11 April), at Peterborough Crown Court, Pali, of no fixed address, was sentenced to 20 months in prison, having pleaded guilty to two counts of producing a controlled class B drug.
+On Tuesday 11 April at Peterborough Crown Court, Pali, who has no fixed address, pleaded guilty to two counts of producing a Class B drug.
+He was sentenced to 20 months behind bars.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.